rancher/docs/content/k3s/latest/en/configuration/_index.md

 Containerd and Docker
 ----------

 k3s includes and defaults to containerd.
-Why?
-Because it's just plain better.
-If you want to run with Docker first stop and think, "Really?
-Do I really want more headache?"
-If still yes then you just need to run the agent with the `--docker` flag.
+If you want to use Docker instead of containerd then you simply need to run the agent with the `--docker` flag.

 k3s will generate config.toml for containerd in `/var/lib/rancher/k3s/agent/etc/containerd/config.toml`, for advanced customization for this file you can create another file called `config.toml.tmpl` in the same directory and it will be used instead.

 The `config.toml.tmpl` will be treated as a Golang template file, and the `config.Node` structure is being passed to the template, the following is an example on how to use the structure to customize the configuration file https://github.com/rancher/k3s/blob/master/pkg/agent/templates/templates.go#L16-L32

-Rootless
+Rootless (Experimental)
 --------

-_**WARNING**:_ Some advanced magic, user beware
+_**WARNING**:_ Experimental feature

 Initial rootless support has been added but there are a series of significant usability issues surrounding it.
 We are releasing the initial support for those interested in rootless and hopefully some people can help to